Aripanthan: Demography

-Overview

-Located between tehsil Beerwah and tehsil Magam, Aripanthan consists of 2 Panchayat Halqas Ari Panthan A and Ari Panthan B which fall under the administrative division of tehsil Beerwah.
-Aripanthan is further subdivided into three small villages viz; Hazarpora, Aripanthan and Warihama.
-Hazarpora is sub dived into two hamlets Boihama and Hazarrpora, Aripanthan is subdivided into six hamlets which include, Bonpora, Manzgam, Resraipora, Thesipora, Peer-Mohala and Hajam Mohalla.
-Warihama is subdivided into four mohallas which are, Thoker Mohalla, Danger Mohalla, Anar Kali Mohalla and Poiehaar Colony.

 Religion

 People in all the three hamlets of Aripanthan follow Sunni Islam.
 Religious education is imparted through madrassas early in the morning.
 Moreover, several religious organizations, like Jamaat-e-Islami, Karwan-i-Islami, Dawat-e-Islami, Tehreek-e-Sawt ul Awliya and many others, impart the education of the Quran and Sunnah.

 Transport

 Aripanthan is situated at the center of Beerwah, Magam and Khag.
 It is connected to summer capital of Jammu and Kashmir, Srinagar via Magam at a distance of 27 km and district headquarters in Budgam via Beerwah at a distance of 28 km.
 There is also a small taxi stand situated at Aripanthan, from which taxis can be hired to various locations like Khag, Tosamaidan, Beerwah, Budgam, Doodhpathri & Srinagar.
 Besides this taxi service is offered by the taxi stand to various areas, like Khag, Poshkar, Beerwah, Iskanderpora, Lolipora (Lalpora), Magam and Srinagar.

 The nearest Railway Station is Mazhama Railway Station about 8 km away.
 The closest airport is Srinagar International Airport about 35 km away.